ahampal/2750-A2/readme.txt

 -StructtoJSON type functions to create usable json strings from structs

 Compilation:
--cd terminal to A2AmitHampal/assign2
+-cd terminal to directory structure
--execute makefile by typing 'make' into terminal
+-execute makefile by typing 'make all' into terminal

 Assumptions and limitations:
 -No known limitations